Can TBI patients fully recover from their injury?

-So in addition to physical, occupational and speech therapy, you should include psychological care and cognitive training exercises which can help you improve your memory, problem solving and visual spatial skills.
+So besides physical, occupational and speech therapy, include psychological care and cognitive training exercises which can help you improve your memory, problem-solving and visual-spatial skills.

 You also need to continually stimulate your brain, so consider giving music and art therapy a try.